Your support ensures that Lexington Symphony continues to grow and provide world-class music in our community.

 Don’t miss Maestro Jonathan McPhee’s pre-concert talks at 6:30PM!

-Single tickets for all performances are on sale now, as shown here.
+Single tickets for all performances will be on sale soon, as shown here.

 Interested in four concerts or more?
 Check out our available subscriptions.